tdg5/reqless-core/README.md

 Stats
 -----
-Qless also collects statistics for job wait time (time popped - time put), and job completion time (time completed - time popped).
+Reqless also collects statistics for job wait time (time popped - time put), and job completion time (time completed - time popped).
 By 'statistics', I mean average, variange, count and a histogram.
 Stats for the number of failures and retries for a given queue are also available.